kellyjadams/ap-exam-scores/README.md

 | AP Gov           | 0.39                    | 0.24                    | 0.62                                          |
 | AP US History    | 0.63                    | 0.18                    | 0.29                                          |
 | AP World History | 0.69                    | 0.2                     | 0.29                                          |

-## 🎯 Goal
-At the school students in the 10th, 11th and 12th grade enroll in AP courses.
-Students take various assessments throughout the year that are aligned to the courses’  AP exam.
-The scores on assessments lead to a “Predicted Score.”
-Predicted Scores are then used to support students in deciding whether or not they should take the official AP exam at the end of the school year.

-## ❓ Questions
-Below are a few questions asked to answer for this dataset.
-- What number of students are passing against the number tested?
-What are the highest/lowest pass rates?
-- How did the pass rates this year compare to pass rates from last year?
-- Compare this year’s participation goals against this year’s actual participation rates.
-- How did the school perform on this year’s index goals against this year’s actual index rates?

-## Additonal Details
-- A passing AP score is a score of AP3 or higher
-- The AP Index = (the participation rate) * (pass rate)
-- Participation Rate = (number of students who tested in a given AP course)/(total number of students in the grade level)
-- Pass rate = (number of students who passed the test in a given AP content)/(total number of students who tested)

-**Note:** The above information is all dummy data and does not actually represent real students.

-## 🔗 Links
-- Google Looker Dashboard

-## 📁 File
-- query.sql is the SQL code I used to analyze the data